Wondering how to please a woman sexually? You’ve come to the right place.

 Here’s a recap of what we’ve talked about in five convenient takeaways:

 Be adventurous.
-If you’re excited to try something new or explore an unprobed area of your sex life, there’s a good chance your partner will be too — especially if you communicate.
+If you’re excited to try something new or explore an unprobed area of your sex life, there’s a good chance your partner will be, too — especially if you communicate openly.

 Communicate.
-Tell them what turns you on, and share fantasies you’re interested in exploring — but make sure to do the same for them.
+Tell them what turns you on, and share fantasies you’re interested in exploring — but make sure to invite them to do the same.
 After all, a big part of pleasing a woman is to simply listen.

 Be patient.
 Whether it’s helping her catch up with your enthusiasm with proper foreplay or her waiting for you to be ready for the next round, patience is more than a necessary evil between orgasms.
 In fact, the space between orgasms is where all the magic happens.